jacoblb64/McGill_MSR_G14/analysis scripts/readme_fit_and_performance.txt

   from there, you can calculate how long a set number of projects take

 - Indicies are inclusive, so start at the number after the last one left off

+- Packages might have to be downloaded prior to running, use the command install.packages('package_to_be_downloaded') and follow the onscreen instructions e.g.: install.packages('rms')